 Resolution: NPRR999 clarified that ERCOT may request rescheduling of, or if necessary, curtail e-Tags that would violate ramp limits.

-Cost Allocation: System changes and associated implementation costs will be funded by Southern Cross under the MOU.
+Cost Allocation: System changes and associated implementation costs will be funded through the ERCOT budget because these costs are associated with all DC Ties.

 Directive 4